On SL(3,$\mathbb C$)-representations of the Whitehead link group: Introduction

-Thurston's approach has been generalized for the target groups $\SL(n,\C)$ in \cite{BFG,GTZ,DGG,GGZ}.
+Thurston's approach has been generalized for the higher dimensional target groups $\SL(n,\C)$ in \cite{BFG,GTZ,DGG,GGZ,Zick}.
 This generalisation is geometrically meaningful.
 Indeed, the subgroups SU$(2,1)$ and $\SL(3,\R)$ of $\SL(3,\C)$ correspond respectively to spherical CR structures (see below) and real projective flag structures (see \cite{FS}), whereas $\SL(4,\R)$ corresponds to projective structures on $3$-manifolds, well-studied in the convex case \cite{Ben_survey}.
-In the case of SU(2,1), the first examples following this point of view were produced by Falbel in \cite{FalJDG}, who constructed and studied examples of representations of the figure 8 knot group to SU(2,1) (see also \cite{DF8,Falb-Wang}).
+The first examples following Thurston's point of view for higher dimensional Lie groups were produced by Falbel in \cite{FalJDG}, who constructed and studied examples of representations of the figure 8 knot group to SU(2,1) (see also \cite{DF8,Falb-Wang}).
 A parallel is also to be drawn with higher Teichm\"uller theory in case of surfaces.
 In this note, we focus on the target group $\SL(3,\C)$.

 Though simple in spirit, this method of describing representation varieties becomes very involved when the number of tetrahedra grows.
 In fact, the only $\SL(3,\C)$-character variety of a hyperbolic $3$-manifold that has been completely described so far with this approach is the one of the figure 8 knot complement \cite{FGKRT}, which admits an ideal triangulation by two tetrahedra (see Section 3.1 of \cite{Thu}).
 Different methods have been used to describe examples of character varieties.
-In \cite{HMP}, Heusener, Mu\~noz and Porti gave another description the character variety of the figure 8 group starting directly from the group presentation.
+In \cite{HMP}, Heusener, Mu\~noz and Porti gave another description of the character variety of the figure 8 group starting directly from the group presentation.
 In \cite{MunozPorti}, Munoz and Porti described character varieties for torus knots.
 We will consider here the example of the Whitehead link complement (which can be triangulated by 4 ideal simplices).
 Denote by $\pi$ its fundamental group.
-A possible presentation for $\pi$ is:
+Denoting by $[x,y]=xyx^{-1}y^{-1}$ the commutator of $x$ and $y$, a possible presentation for $\pi$ is:

 Let $\chi_3(\pi)$ be the corresponding $\SL(3,\C)$-character variety, that is the GIT quotient